Mini Cooper Electric review

 What it’s like to drive, and how quiet it is

-It can officially manage a maximum of 190 miles (it varies slightly depending on trim level), which is quite a bit less than the entry-level versions of the MG4 (218 miles), e-208 (225 miles) and Vauxhall Corsa Electric (246 miles).
-You won't actually get that far in the real world – expect 100-160 miles depending on the temperature and the type of road you're on.
+The problem with the entry-level Cooper E is that it has a relatively small 36.6kWh (usable capacity) battery and a disappointing range.
+It can officially manage up to 190 miles depending on the trim level, which is quite a bit less than the entry-level MG4 (218 miles), e-208 (225 miles) and Vauxhall Corsa Electric (246 miles).
+In real-world driving, we'd expect the Cooper E to manage 100-160 miles, depending on the weather and the type of roads you're on.

 Mini COOPER image

-Assuming you've switched the sound effects off, the Cooper Electric is pretty quiet on the move, with only a small amount of road and wind noise noticeable at faster speeds.
-The brakes impress too, making it easy to judge how much pressure you need to put on the middle pedal to slow down smoothly.
+The brakes impress, too, making it easy to judge how much pressure you need to put on the middle pedal to slow down smoothly.
 That isn't the case in a lot of rivals, including the e-208, which has a curiously spongy brake pedal.

-Mini Cooper Electric yellow rear cornering
+Mini Cooper Electric rear cornering

 Interior